 My name is Murat Alpa and I am currently a senior attending American University in Washington, DC and I grew up in the New York Metropolitan.
 I also have enrolled in King’s College London in the United Kingdom during the Fall semester of 2019.
 I am currently on track to graduate in the fall of 2020.

 At American University, I am majoring in Interdisciplinary Studies which consists of the fields of Communications, Legal Institutions, Economics, and Government, while having a concentration in Economics; at King’s I was able to study more on economic policy as well as urban policy.
-During my time in college, I am the Treasurer for American University’s Turkish Cultural Club as I handle the financial allocation of the club and work with the university to coordinate events for the club.
+During my time at AU, I was the Treasurer for American University’s Turkish Cultural Club as I handle the financial allocation of the club and work with the university to coordinate events for the club.
 I currently serve as both the Treasurer and Vice President for the club.

 Since my first semester at American University, I have worked for the Eurasia Center and the Turkish Coalition of America, as a research assistant and intern respectively.
-At the Eurasia Center, I was able to conduct research on Middle Eastern affairs, such as the high inflation rate on the Turkish lira.
+At the Eurasia Center, I conducted research on Middle Eastern affairs, such as the high inflation rate on the Turkish lira.
 Additionally, I worked on gathering information for the organization in regard to finances and financial institutions throughout the Eurasia area, mainly by looking at monetary policy.